LucaDeBenedictis/lucadebenedictis.github.io/_talks/SIEPI_2025.md

 location: "Bertinoro, Italy"
 ---

-This is a 50 minutes talk of tariffs, US trade policy, POTUS, TACO and Tt2.0 and its motivation and consequences (Uncertainty; Financial markets; The dollar and long terms US government bonds; The Grievance doctrine and the US Current Account; CA = S - I; Productivity; Openness) and on what is coming next (What trade economists have to say?; Best strategies; Multi-level games and Geoeconomics; Rules of law; The end of multilateralism? de-Globalization?).
+This is a 50 minutes talk on tariffs, US trade policy, POTUS, TACO and Tt2.0 and its motivation and consequences (Uncertainty; Financial markets; The dollar and long terms US government bonds; The Grievance doctrine and the US Current Account; CA = S - I; Productivity; Openness) and on what is coming next (What trade economists have to say?; Best strategies; Multi-level games and Geoeconomics; Rules of law; The end of multilateralism? de-Globalization?).

 [Slides here](http://lucadebenedictis.github.io/files/SIEPI_Slides.pdf)